Mixed martial arts: Precursors of modern MMA

-Modern-era precursors

 The mid-19th century saw the prominence of the new sport savate in the combat sports circle.
 French savate fighters wanted to test their techniques against the traditional combat styles of its time.
-In 1852, a contest was held in France between French savateurs and English bare-knuckle boxers in which French fighter Rambaud alias la Resistance fought English fighter Dickinson and won using his kicks.
+In 1852, a contest was held in France between French savateurs and English bare-knuckle boxers, in which French fighter Rambaud alias la Resistance fought English fighter Dickinson and won using his kicks.
 However, the English team still won the four other match-ups during the contest.
 Contests occurred in the late 19th to mid-20th century between French savateurs and other combat styles.
-Examples include a 1905 fight between French savateur George Dubois and a judo practitioner Re-nierand which resulted in the latter winning by submission, as well as the highly publicized 1957 fight between French savateur and professional boxer Jacques Cayron and a young Japanese karateka named Mochizuki Hiroo which ended when Cayron knocked Hiroo out with a hook.
+Examples include a 1905 fight between French savateur Georges Dubois and judo practitioner Ernest "Re-nier" Regnier, which resulted in the latter winning by submission with an armbar, as well as the highly publicized 1957 fight between French savateur and professional boxer Jacques Cayron and a young Japanese karateka named Hiroo Mochizuki, which ended when Cayron knocked Hiroo out with a hook.

 Catch wrestling appeared in the late 19th century, combining several global styles of wrestling, including Indian pehlwani and English wrestling.
 In turn, catch wrestling went on to greatly influence modern MMA.
 No-holds-barred fighting reportedly took place in the late 1880s when wrestlers representing the style of catch wrestling and many others met in tournaments and music-hall challenge matches throughout Europe.
 In the US, the first major encounter between a boxer and a wrestler in modern times took place in 1887 when John L. Sullivan, then heavyweight world boxing champion, entered the ring with his trainer, wrestling champion William Muldoon, and was slammed to the mat in two minutes.
 The next publicized encounter occurred in the late 1890s when future heavyweight boxing champion Bob Fitzsimmons took on European wrestling champion Ernest Roeber.
 In September 1901, Frank "Paddy" Slavin, who had been a contender for Sullivan's boxing title, knocked out future world wrestling champion Frank Gotch in Dawson City, Canada.
 The judo-practitioner Ren-nierand, who gained fame after defeating George Dubois, would fight again in another similar contest, which he lost to Ukrainian Catch wrestler Ivan Poddubny.